 The Student Government Organization for degree-granting resident programs supports academic, athletic, and social activities.
 Each class functions according to its constitution and bylaws.
-Each college has an executive committee composed of a president and vice president, both from the August matriculating class.
-This executive committee appoints members to serve as chairs of the student academic and athletic committees, as well as social committees if the class desires.
-A secretary and treasurer may also be appointed.
 Each seminar has an appointed leader, who organizes student physical fitness, business, academic, activity, and athletic functions.
 The student seminar organization is revised each trimester.
 NCC's class officers include a sports representative, a social committee chairman, and a travel committee chairman.
 NSC has a social representative and sports representative.